-indexes to measure

-whether the financial product attains the

-environmental or social characteristics

-that they promote.

-Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?
+indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+Has a specific index been designated as a reference benchmark to determine whether the sustainable investment objective is met?

-- How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
-N/A. - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+• How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable investment objective?

+How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-- How does the designated index differ from a relevant broad market index?
-N/A. - Where can the methodology used for the calculation of the designated index be found?
+How does the designated index differ from a relevant broad market index?
+N/A.

+Where can the methodology used for the calculation of the designated index be found?